GPS Tracking Laws In Tennessee – Legal Guide

 One of the best ways to catch a cheating spouse or bust a problem employee is through the use of vehicle trackers.
 However, before you invest in a personal GPS to spy on your cheating husband or wife, it is important to understand the laws in Tennessee so you don’t do anything illegal.
-Now let’s take a deep dive into GPS tracking devices and the legal way to use the trackers in Tennessee!
+Now, let’s take a deep dive into GPS tracking laws in Tennessee, and learn what you can and can’t do!

 Is GPS Tracking Your Husband or Wife Illegal In TN?

 There are some things you definitely need to know if you plan on putting a GPS on a car for the purpose of tracking it.
 First of all, you can never enter someone else’s vehicle and equip a tracker if you are not the registered owner or lessee.
 If you are the registered owner of the car you can legally track it (as long as you say you are tracking the vehicle for theft recovery purposes when asked).